priyatham1/mcp-spotify/README.md

 # MCP Spotify Integration

-This repository demonstrates integrating Spotify with a custom MCP (Model Context Protocol) server to control playback using MCP-based commands.
+This repository demonstrates integrating Spotify with a custom MCP server to control playback.

 ## Features
 - Connect to Spotify and control playback